SeanLehey/SeanLehey/README.md

 ### Satellites
 * [ ] Building a Quadrifilar Helix Antenna for Satellite Telemetry
-* [ ] Grabbing Weather Images from Satellites with GQRX and SatDump
+* [ ] Downloading and Processing Live Weather Satellite Data with GQRX and SatDump